JonEilers/analyticalgenomics.org/_posts/creosote-bush.md

 # Introduction

 I am in eastern Mojave desert visiting my Fiance while she does a emergency medicine rotation in Arizona.
-While she is at work I am roaming the deserts with an eye for understanding life at extremes and also looking for scorpions.
+While she is at work I roam the deserts with an eye for understanding life at extremes and also looking for scorpions.
 While scouring google maps for interesting locations in the region I noticed something odd: industrial farming. google maps revealed large scale irrigation pivots in the middle of the mojave desert.
 These pivots were right next to an area that I was interested in so off I went to investigate.

 (insert photo of the irrigation pivot)